 Golden Gate Park San Francisco is full of amazing attractions.
 Here you can visit the California Academy of Sciences - the most popular SF museum, relax in the Japanese Tea Garden or get away from the crowds at Stow Lake.
+You will also find several annual events held here that bring in thousands of people each day.

 You could spend an entire day in Golden Gate Park and still only see a slice of what it offers.